EKOKE-DAO/ekoke/README.md

 ### Project components

-Dilazionato consists of three main canisters:
+Deferred consists of three main canisters:

-- **Dilazionato**: This NFT canister is used to define the sell of a real estate between two parts (the buyer and the seller).
+- **Deferred**: This NFT canister is used to define the sell of a real estate between two parts (the buyer and the seller).
-- **FLY Token**: A fungible token ERC20-like, deflationary, used as an incentive to promote the buying of the NFTs and the adoption of the "Dilazionato method".
+- **FLY Token**: A fungible token ERC20-like, deflationary, used as an incentive to promote the buying of the NFTs and the adoption of the "Deferred method".
-- **Marketplace**: A D-APP which permits to trade Dilazionato NFTs.
+- **Marketplace**: A D-APP which permits to trade Deferred NFTs.

 ### Sell flow